whlapinel/sep-setting-mgr-v3/progress_log.md

 - Starting to really feel like this stack could rival NextJS in terms of developer experience.
 - Tried merging dev to main, resulted in merge conflict which I'm not sure how to resolve.
 Need to figure this out (preferred) or delete main.
 - still brainstorming how I might be able to create a data structure that holds urls so that I don't have to write the same url in the component (hx-get, hx-post, etc) as well as in the handler.
 Seems like an unnecessary source of cognitive overhead that could easily be resolved by exposing a single source of truth about paths for data mutation and view changes.

+## 6/28

+After completing summer 1st term I resumed working on this project in earnest.
+I'm having an issue with the templ-vscode extension that's really bugging me.
+I went to the Gopher slack and posted a question about it in the #templ channel, and got a nice response from the developer "a-h" himself, who indicated that this issue has been identified and is being addressed.
+Things are continuing to work alright, aside from the annoying message that keeps popping up "Request textDocument/codeAction failed."
+I am not sure if there is any impact to the development process, and the code runs correctly.